We lend a hand without creating dependence.

 We partner with Congolese professionals leading initiatives that are locally conceived and owned.
 We help them build their capacity until they no longer need us.

-AGIR interviews people fleeing toward Goma on February 6, 2024.
+AGIR interviews people fleeing toward Goma.

 What is Twa Weza Shinda?